 >Number a page of fresh paper from 1-30.
 Write a question at the top of the page.
 Start writing possible solutions or ideas that will address the question you started with.
 Don’t edit…and don’t worry about plausibility.
 Just write.

-et me know how this works for you by leaving a comment below.
-You can click on my name below to do so.
+Let me know how this works for you by leaving a comment below.